raytiley/raytiley.github.com/_posts/2015-02-26-the-evolution-of-injecting-services-in-ember.markdown

 So beyond the obvious fact that controllers are [going away in Ember 2.0](https://github.com/emberjs/rfcs/pull/15) this approach has some drawbacks.
 First, you have two different APIs for getting the same thing depending on if your trying to get it from a controller or a route.
 Second, your limited to where you can access these objects.
 I may only need to use my flash manager in controllers and routes, but something like a logging service would be useful in other locations such as components.

-## Option Two - Dependency Injection with Initalizers
+## Option Two - Dependency Injection with Initializers

-If the thought of injecting things scares you, don't worry, it isn't bad.
-The idea here is that we want to loosen coupling.
-Imagine you need to log some messages.
-You could go to the store, buy some notebooks, and log everything you needed.
-This is tight coupling and is bad.
-Since you went out and bought your own notebooks, it would be a pain to get you to switch to twitter.
-We would have to find and replace all of your notebooks.

-Instead we could **inject** that **dependency**.
-Everytime you want to log a message you ask for something to log it to.
-Today we could give you a notebook, and tomorrow give you a fancy phablet that you could tweet that message on.
-Before we can inject our dependency we need to register it.
-We can do both in an initalizer.
+Dependency injection sounds scary, but it's not.
+It is just a mechanism to reduce coupling between different objects in your application.
+The example above using `needs` and `controllerFor` is one way Ember does dependency injection.
+If you have ever passed an object to another object's constructor you've done [constructor injection](http://en.wikipedia.org/wiki/Dependency_injection#Constructor_injection).

+Tight coupling makes code harder to maintain.
+Imagine you are an aspiring `photographer`, but every time you want to take a photo you buy a new `iPhone` to take a picture.
+This is analogous to creating a `new LoggingService()` every time you want to log something in your application.

+Besides being quickly broke, you the `photographer` are tightly coupled to `iPhone`.
+If we wanted to change the type of camera you use to 'DigitalSLR' we would need to follow you around and make sure we find every place you might take a picture and switch `iPhone` to `DigitalSLR`.
+This is analogous to having to change every place we use `new LoggingService()` in a big application.

+Now imagine that at the start of every day some magical person put a camera on your bed side table and you used that camera all day.
+Having the camera provided to you makes it easy to change `iPhone` to `DigitalSLR`.
+We have **injected** the camera **dependency**, and now our code is easier to maintain.

+In Ember that magical person that can change your `camera` in an `initializer`.
 Initializers are just bits of code that run before your application is booted and let you set things up.
-Doing our logging service would look like this.
+In our initializer we will `register` our dependency and then `inject` it into the types of objects where we want to use it.
+Coding our logging service this way would look like this:

 {% highlight javascript %}
 // utils/logger.js
-// Just a simple object that does some logging for us export default Ember.Object.extned({
+// Just a simple object that does some logging for us export default Ember.Object.extend({

   log(type, message) {
     // Do your sweet thing here